 My name is Marilyn Peterson.
 I am a math teacher at St. Mary Catholic.
 I attended Eastern Illinois University and graduated with a major in mathematics and a minor in physics.
-I have taught since 1983 and I began at SMC in the fall of 2007.
-I am married and have three children, one boy and twin daughters all in college, the twins starting this fall.
+I have taught since 1983 and I began at SMCHS in the fall of 2007.
+I am married and have three adult children, one boy and twin daughters.
 In my spare time I love to read and cook.
-I teach Honors Geometry, Advanced Math, Pre-Calculus, Trigonometry, Calculus A and B, AP Calculus AB, and AP Calculus BC.
-I am an advisor for the Math team, National Honor Society and a co-advisor for Student Council.
-I also have implemented practice sessions for ACT for the students at SMC.
-I think SMC is a wonderful place for both students and staff.
+I teach Honors Geometry, Advanced Math, Pre-Calculus, Trigonometry, Calculus I and II, AP Calculus AB, and AP Calculus BC.
+I am an advisor for the Math team, and the Senior Moderator.
+I also have implemented practice sessions for ACT for the students at SMCHS.
+I think SMCHS is a wonderful place for both students and staff.
 For students the smaller class sizes allow you to work closely with your classmates as well as teacher.
 Also there are many opportunities to participate in a variety of activities.
 For staff the closeness I feel with my students and coworkers really makes a family atmosphere.